georgeOsdDev/react-dropfile-field/README.md

   * `textField`: element for text input

   * `iconClassNamesByExtension`: icon class name look up table keyed with file extension,

+  * `previewImageStyle`: style of previw image

+  * `previewIconStyle`: style of previw icon

+  * `dragActiveStyle`: style of when files are dragging on element

   * `maxFileCount`: available file count